gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 ### Objective

-Create a compilable monorepo with CI/CD pipelines, a live Postgres with `pgvector`, and two blank apps that both deploy (even if they only say “hello world”).
+Create a compilable monorepo with CI/CD pipelines, a live Postgres with `pgvector`, and two blank apps that both deploy (even if they only say "hello world").

 ---